Words by Rae Witte.

 “We compliment each other because we’re so different.”

 Now, Lou spends a lot of time living between London, where she grew up, and Los Angeles, Calif.
 Mahalia shot Lou’s self-directed DDD video, which stands for dawn, day, and dusk, in different desert locations in California.
 “I’d written the songs and I was thinking of all these vivid, visual images.
 I was thinking about film.
 Then, I was writing down all these scenes.
-I had notes of these random scenes and realized they kinda flowed into each other.
+I had notes of these random scenes and realized they kind of flowed into each other.
 I’d get other ideas and realized I like triptych.
 I like the sequences of things.
 The vision of dawn, day, and dusk came to me through that.”

 “We hide aspects of ourselves that we don’t think are acceptable to people when it’s those [things that] make up yourself,” she says.
 True to the origins of “Wire,” Lou is dedicated to her truth because with that comes freedom, freedom to be herself and to create what she wants and how she wants.
 “Ninety-nine percent of the time I’ll tell you specifically what I want.”